 Before we dive deep into learning how to build links with infographics, you first need to understand that it seems everyone has jumped aboard the infographic bandwagon.
 From 2010 to 2012 alone, there was an 800% increase in the number of searches for infographics on Google.
 For brands, this gives you a pivotal marketing platform to build off of.
 On average, you can increase traffic to your site by at least 12% by using infographics.

-But to acquire links that improve the SEO value of your infographic, you must make sure yours is just as good or better than the best of the best already published on the internet.
+But to acquire links that improve the SEO value of your infographic, it needs to be better than all of the others already published on the internet.

 The first step in acquiring quality links for an infographic is creating one that will actually attract such links.
 Here’s a quick overview of how to design an infographic that attracts quality links.